chromaui/chromatic-docs/access.md

 <details>
-<summary>Can I use the Visual test addon with a unlinked project?</summary>
+<summary>Can I use the Visual test addon with an unlinked project?</summary>

 Yes.
 Running visual tests with the addon is available for both [linked](#linked-projects) and [unlinked](#unlinked-projects) projects without any additional configuration or restrictions.